Force-Directed Networks in Companies

 Importance of Attraction & Repulsion

 This raises the question of how this balance should look like.
-I do not want to and cannot answer this question at this point.
+I cannot answer this question at this point.
 Instead, I would like to point out two extremes which illustrate common problems.
 It is up to each of us to know how to tackle them.

 Let's start with networks in which the attracting forces predominate and everyone is connected to (almost) everyone else.
 It could also be summed up as chaos.
 There is a lack of structure & proper shielding of certain subnetworks.
 This may lead to a information flow that is too high, or contrary to all expectations, too low.
 Why?
 Well, without certain structures and defined information flows, one tends to be overloaded with information coming from all directions, so that over time an isolation of individuals becomes apparent in order to escape this overload.